UnablePath/MemoSpark/TESTING_REPORT.md

 ## Conclusion

-The StudySpark application has successfully undergone comprehensive cross-browser and responsive testing.
+The MemoSpark application has successfully undergone comprehensive cross-browser and responsive testing.
 All UI improvements implemented across the 5 major tasks are production-ready with excellent accessibility compliance, cross-browser compatibility, and responsive design implementation.

 **Final Status: ✅ APPROVED FOR PRODUCTION DEPLOYMENT**